JonFRutan/SteamAppScrape/README.md

 # SteamAppScrape
 SteamAppScrape is a set of tools for scraping game data off of Steam and putting them into a database.
-Originally created by **Jon Rutan** and **Trevor Corcoran** for a class project, I've moved here for preservation and to continue working on.
+Originally created by **Jon Rutan (me) & Trevor Corcoran** for a class project, I've moved here for preservation and to continue working on.

 ## Relevant Folders
 * `./database` - Scripts, data, and SQL files related to the construction of the database